rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 filesystem.
 Which solved my persistent filesystem errors but trapped me just a little more in the walled garden.

-Trouble is, Android isn't a slam dunk certainty either.
+Trouble is, Android isn't a slam dunk certainty either for phones.
 One thing Apple does well is to keep iThings updated constantly.
 Well, sometimes there's a little glitch, but Apple is still ahead of the curve here as most Android manufacturers drop their device support like a hot rock after you buy it.

 What other Apple behaviour has me wondering what's in the water over there?
 The Apple Watch?
 What is that for?
 If it *replaced* some of the iPhone